AbdeltwabMF/dwm/README.md

 - [shiftview](https://dwm.suckless.org/patches/nextprev/): Increment or decrement the selected tag.
 - [hide_vacant_tags](https://dwm.suckless.org/patches/hide_vacant_tags/): Prevents `dwm` from drawing tags with no clients.
 - [alpha](https://dwm.suckless.org/patches/alpha/): Allow dwm to have translucent bars, while keeping all the text on it opaque.
+- [actualfullscreen](https://dwm.suckless.org/patches/actualfullscreen/): Actually toggle fullscreen for a window, instead of toggling the status bar and the monocle layout.

 ## Requirements